Feynman-Kac formula under a finite entropy condition: Introduction

-\subsubsection{Literature}
+\item \emph{Small noise limit}.\ Suppose that the Feynman-Kac path measure $P ^{ \epsilon}$, built on some $f_0 ^{ \epsilon},g_T ^{ \epsilon}, \BB ^{ \epsilon},$ $ V ^{ \epsilon}=V/ \epsilon$ and $\aa ^{ \epsilon}:= \epsilon\aa,$ satisfies the hypotheses of Theorem \ref{res-13} and converges weakly to some $P^0$ in $\PO$ as $ \epsilon$ tends to zero.
+This implies that the entropic interpolations converge to the displacement interpolations because taking the marginal flow is a continuous mapping.
+But one can ask if there is some \emph{almost sure convergence} of the sample paths.
+This is an open problem whose solution should rely on large deviation results to obtain exponentially small probability of deviations, ensuring some argument based on Borel-Cantelli lemma.
+In this respect, see the recent article \cite{BGN21a} which establishes a large deviation principle in the setting of the {static} Schrödinger problem.
+Its dynamical counterpart remains to be proved. \end{itemize}

+\subsection{Literature}

 Schrödinger \cite{Sch31,Sch32} only considered the case where $R$ is the law of a reversible Brownian motion and $V=0$.
 His arguments for deriving \eqref{eq-Born-SP} are profound but not rigorous (at this time the axioms of probability theory were unsettled and the Wiener process was unknown), but the impressive strength of the physicist's arguments is sufficient to convince the reader.
 The extension to a non-zero potential $V$ under the hypothesis that the solutions $f$ and $g$ of the Feynman-Kac equations in both directions of time are regular enough was performed by Zambrini \cite{Zam86}.
-The entropy minimization problem \eqref{eq-SP} is called the \emph{Schrödinger problem}.
-Its actual writing in terms of entropy, as well as its formulation as a large deviation problem for the empirical measure of a system of particles is due to Föllmer \cite{Foe85}.
+The actual writing of the {Schrödinger problem} \eqref{eq-SP} in terms of entropy, as well as its formulation as a large deviation problem for the empirical measure of a system of particles is due to Föllmer \cite{Foe85}.
 More about this active field of research, in particular its tight connection with optimal transport, can be found in the survey paper \cite{Leo12e}.